-It is not unusual to obtain a Grant of Probate within three months of being instructed by you as the client although this will be dependent upon confirmation of the value of the assets and liabilities of the estate.
+It is not unusual to obtain a Grant of Probate within four to six months of being instructed by you as the client although this will be dependent upon confirmation of the value of the assets and liabilities of the estate.

 Once a Grant of Probate has been obtained then assets must be collected in and again this can take a number of weeks depending upon those holding the assets.

 If we are dealing with the full administration of the estate then Estate Accounts would be prepared for the approval of the Executors before final distributions normally take place.